isaacafrifa/isaacafrifa/README.md

 You can also check out my bitbucket (I'm more active on there🤪 ) at https://bitbucket.org/mrBlo

-- 🔭 I’m currently working on a fullstack blog site.
+- 🔭 I’m currently working on a collection of microservices for a shopping cart application.
 - 👯 I’m looking to collaborate on web applications
 - 💬 Ask me about development in general
 - 📫 How to reach me: https://www.isaacafrifa.com